 Dental crowns are sometimes called “caps” because they are placed over the tooth, covering the entire tooth structure.
 Our dentists use a variety of materials to add strength and durability to teeth that are weakened by decay or existing restoration.

 Porcelain crowns are extremely natural-looking restorations.
 They are made of tooth-colored dental ceramic, which mimics natural tooth enamel almost perfectly.
-Not only are porcelain crowns very easy to care for, they are also incredibly long lasting.
+Not only are porcelain crowns very easy to care for, but they are also incredibly long-lasting.
 Lanier Smiles provides porcelain dental crowns in Buford, Georgia for cosmetic and restorative purposes.

 Dental Crown FAQs

 Dental crowns are a common solution to teeth that are damaged or unsightly.
 They consist of a cap that is tooth-shaped and rests over the treated tooth, which encases it all the way down to the gum line.
 A crown is an optimal solution for the restoration of the shape, size, strength, and overall appearance of the treated tooth.

 A dental crown can be constructed from a range of different materials including porcelain-fused-to-metal, ceramic, all porcelain, or all metal.